-Beautiful Gardens of Provence
+Beautiful Gardens of Provence: Visitor Guide

-France has many magnificent, historically significant gardens built for French royalty.
+France has many magnificent, historically significant gardens built for the French royal family.
 The Palace of Versailles and its immaculate grounds are on your list of must-sees near Paris.
-Then there are the Jardins du Château de Fontainebleau south of the capital and the stunning Château de Chenonceau gardens in the Loire Valley.
-Of course, a trip to Jardin de Claude Monet in Giverny is a lifetime must.
-However, Provence also has many fabulous garden départments, from the Haute Alpes to the Alpes Maritimes and the Côte d’Azur.
-Many gardens are open to the public, while others are privately owned and are only open for limited times or by invitation.
+Then there are the Jardins du Château de Fontainebleau, south of the capital, and the stunning Château de Chenonceau gardens in the Loire Valley.
+Of course, a trip to the Jardin de Claude Monet in Giverny is a must for a lifetime.
+Surprisingly, perhaps to some, are the amazing Mediterranean gardens in the South of France.
+We hope that you visit some of these.

 Remarkable Gardens South of France Val Joanis